-Effective July 1, 2007, we, through our subsidiary AII Reinsurance Brokerage Ltd., entered into a reinsurance brokerage agreement with Maiden.
+Effective July 1, 2007, through a subsidiary, we entered into a reinsurance brokerage agreement with Maiden.
 Pursuant to the brokerage agreement, AII Reinsurance Brokerage Ltd. provides brokerage services relating to the Maiden Quota Share for a fee equal to 1.25% of reinsured premium.
-We recorded approximately \$5.8 million of brokerage commission during the year ended December 31, 2010.
+We recorded approximately \$8.8 million of brokerage commission (recorded as a component of service and fee income) during the year ended December 31, 2012.